Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Additional experimental settings

-\paragraph{Inference Settings.} The decoding parameters for Qwen3-32B are Temperature=$0.6$, TopP=$0.95$, TopK=$20$, MinP=$0$; for Qwen3-Next-80B-A3B-Instruct, the decoding parameters are Temperature=$0.7$, TopP=$0.8$, TopK=$20$, MinP=$0$.
-All results are compared under the same decoding settings.
+\paragraph{Inference settings.} For Qwen3-32B, the decoding parameters are Temperature=$0.6$, TopP=$0.95$, TopK=$20$, and MinP=$0$.
+For Qwen3-Next-80B-A3B-Thinking, the decoding parameters are Temperature=$0.6$, TopP=$0.95$, TopK=$20$, and MinP=$0$.
+GPT-OSS-120B follows OpenAI's official recommendation with Temperature=$1.0$ and TopP=$1.0$.
+GPT-OSS-120B evaluation uses the harmony response format, and the system prompt sets reasoning effort to high (``Reasoning: high'').
+All methods for the same model are compared under identical decoding settings.

-\section{Bias of Min-Replace and the Breakdown of Importance Sampling Unbiasedness: Effects, Bounds, and Testable Predictions}
+\section{Bias of Min-Replace and failure of importance-sampling unbiasedness: effects, bounds, and testable predictions}